 - A bit soft and low in contrast wide open

-- Bokeh chromatic aberration and purple fringing are highly visible at large apertures
+- Bokeh chromatic aberration and purple fringing are evident at large apertures.

-- Lateral chromatic aberration is higher than compared to standard 50mm primes
+- Lateral chromatic aberration is higher than compared to the standard 50mm primes.

 - Only compatible with DX-format

-Thus, in our opinion, this 35mm F1.8G DX truly deserves a spot on every shooter’s shopping list.
+Thus, in our opinion, this 35mm F1.8G DX <- Affiliate Link 🙂 truly deserves a spot on every shooter’s shopping list.